Iowa20/Live-Project/README.md

 Here are th codes for the Calendar Index that I've ressolved.
 I used develpore tools to navigate the Divs and the spaces to fix the calendar to a center position.
-@model ManagementPortal.Models.CalendarEvent
-@{
-    ViewBag.Title = "Index";
-}

-@*Notes and comments for the developers that come after...

---To render this view spin up the project and click on the collapsed time off calendar link within the home page nav bar.
-You should see the calender being rendered currently.--

-This view page currently is utilized as a hub from which to render a custom version of the FullCalendar suggested in the original story.
-Full Calendar has been a project for maybe over 10 years... feel free to research.
-Its a great foundation from which you can leverage and customize a really neat calender.

-Bringing it into a current version using MVC and Code First and successfully implementing within a large complicated project like this one was challenging.

-As it stands you have a working database, a controller, two models, and a current view page.
-Feel free to lookover all of them.

-This page includes all of the custom html and js that is used to add functionality to your calendar.
-You may ultimately end up moving them to the site js page, maybe not.

-So you can see what the event forms look like so you understand if you still have rendering issues or not.
-I recommend reviewing this tutorial which was a big help to getting started on adding CRUD to the calendar.  http://www.dotnetawesome.com/2017/06/event-calendar-in-aspnet-mvc.html  (huge help... check out the forms in part 2 especially how datetimepicker is supposed to render.)

-Right now you can click and drag your mouse over 1 day or several to start to create an event.
-You can do so in any view.
-You can select and edit.
-Drag and drop...
-It's very versatile.

-The calendar is Functional...
-The issue after adding it to the project is that the datetimepicker that allows for specific date and/or time selection is not rendering due to some invisible blockage from somewhere.
-I ran out of time before I could locate the issue specifically.

-I suspect this will all be resolved through front end work customizing the styles for this particular view.

-So far attempts to leverage using the BundleConfigs has not worked together with the Shared/_Layout page...

-I used the browser inspect tools to play with some alternative css solutions and have a added a couple to the site.css page in order to help you see the calendar as it was transparent after porting my code into the project.

-Don't fall into the trap that it's improper javascripting as that code has been tested successfully outside the project.
-I promise it works... just have to figure out how to make it visible.

-You may need to research more current versions of full calendar or datetimepicker...
-I am uncertain.

-Good luck and enjoy.
-Make it awesome!!

---Eric Byrne--  7/19/19*@

-@*I included a unique class name to allow for styling for spacing and visibility... feel free to change or remove if it is needed.*@

 <h2 class="employee_timeoffcalendar_h2">Employee Time-Off Calendar</h2>